syncfusion-content/xamarin-docs/Xamarin/Expander/Getting-Started.md

 ---
 layout: post
 title: Getting started | SfExpander | Xamarin | Syncfusion
-description: Getting started with Xamarin Forms Expander.
+description: This section described about getting started with Xamarin Forms Expander (SfExpander) control and more details.
 platform: xamarin
 control: SfExpander
 documentation: ug
 ---

-# Getting started
+# Getting Started with Xamarin Expander (SfExpander)

 The Expander control provides a way to expand and collapse when tapping a header.
 This section provides a quick overview for working with the `SfExpander` for Xamarin.Forms.
 This section covers the minimal features that you need to know to get started with the Expander.